Collectible card game

-A collectible card game (CCG), also called a trading card game (TCG) among other names, is a type of card game that mixes strategic deck building elements with features of trading cards, introduced with Magic: The Gathering in 1993.
+A collectible card game (CCG), also called a trading card game (TCG) among other names, is a type of card game that mixes strategic deck building elements with features of trading cards.
+The genre was introduced with Magic: The Gathering in 1993.

+Cards in CCGs are specially designed sets of playing cards.
+Each card represents an element of the theme and rules of the game, and each can fall in categories such as creatures, enhancements, events, resources, and locations.
+All cards within the CCG typically share the same common backside art, while the front has a combination of proprietary artwork or images to embellish the card along with instructions for the game and flavor text.
+CCGs are typically themed around fantasy or science fiction genres, and have also included horror themes, cartoons, and sports, and may include licensed intellectual properties.

-Generally a player may begin playing a CCG with a pre-made starter deck, and then customize their deck with a random assortment of cards acquired through booster packs, or from trading with other players, building up their own library of cards.
-As a player obtains more cards, they may create new decks from scratch from their library.
-Players are challenged to construct a deck within limits set by the CCG's rules that will allow them to outlast decks constructed by other players.
+Generally, a player will begin playing a CCG with a pre-made starter deck, then later customize their deck with cards they acquire from semi-random booster packs or trade with other players.
+As a player obtains more cards, they may create new decks from scratch using the cards in their collection.
+Players choose what cards to add to their decks based on a particular strategy while also staying within the limits of the rule set.
 Games are commonly played between two players, though multiplayer formats are also common.
-Gameplay in CCG is typically turn-based, with each player starting with a shuffled deck and on their turn, drawing and playing cards to attack the other player and reduce their health points to zero before their opponent can do the same to them.
-Dice, counters, card sleeves, or play mats are used to complement gameplay.
-CCG tournaments exist for expert players to compete for prizes.
+Gameplay in CCG is typically turn-based, with each player starting with a shuffled deck, then drawing and playing cards in turn to achieve a win condition before their opponent, often by scoring points or reducing their opponent's hit points.
+Dice, counters, card sleeves, or play mats may be used to complement gameplay.
+Players compete for prizes at tournaments.